Tourism statistics - annual results for the accommodation sector

-In 2015, nearly half of the nights spent in EU tourist accommodation (47 %) were spent in coastal areas (see Table 5).
+In 2016, nearly half of the nights spent in EU tourist accommodation (47 %) were spent in coastal areas (see Table 5).
 Besides Malta which is 100 % coastal country, this ratio exceeded 90 % in Cyprus, Greece, Croatia and Denmark.
-Leaving aside the five landlocked countries (Czech Republic, Luxembourg, Hungary, Austria and Slovakia), the proportion of coastal areas in total nights spent was below 20 % only in Romania and Germany.
+Leaving aside the five landlocked countries (the Czech Republic, Luxembourg, Hungary, Austria and Slovakia), the proportion of coastal areas in total nights spent was below 20 % only in Germany and Romania.
 When distinguishing by type of accommodation, coastal tourism was particularly important for campsites, with 60 % of total nights spent (see Figure 8).

 The capacity of the tourist accommodation sector is estimated at over 31 million bed places

 The comparability of this data is affected by the fact that countries apply data collection thresholds.
 In many countries, establishments having fewer than ten bed places are not covered by these statistics, but the threshold applied is not identical across the European Union.

 For countries where a breakdown by size class is available, 60 % of hotels and similar accommodation establishments had 25 bedrooms or fewer, 32 % had between 25 and 99 and 8 % were large establishments with a capacity of 100 or more bedrooms (see Table 7).

-The average occupancy rate of bed places during 2015 was 44 %
+The average occupancy rate of bed places in hotels during 2016 was 46 %